Best Tactical Shotguns in 2023: Stay Ready

 It isn’t.

-For example, overseas-made copies of the Remington 870 often use an old-style shell carrier that is prone to jams via short stroking.
 Meanwhile, responding to such complaints, Remington updated their carriers way back in 1984 to eliminate the issue.

 2. Magazine capacity

-While they often utilize a version of the action as the same company’s other offerings marketed to home defense or LE use, and their magazine tubes can be modified with aftermarket kits, the investment in time, money and effort to do this begs the question of why not opt for the tactical shotgun right off the bat.
+While they often utilize a version of the action as the same company’s other offerings marketed to home defense or LE use, and their magazine tubes can be modified with aftermarket kits, the investment in time, money, and effort to do this begs the question of why not opt for the tactical shotgun right off the bat.

 More pow with no additional length